rogerboesch/zxnext-game/README.md

 **Assembler**

-- https://github.com/varmfskii/zxnext_code/blob/master/zx_next_notes/zxnext_notes.pdf - Good summary around Assembler programming for the the ZX
+- Good summary for Assembler programming for the the ZX: https://github.com/varmfskii/zxnext_code/blob/master/zx_next_notes/zxnext_notes.pdf
-- http://chuntey.arjunnair.in/ - Good info around Assembler programming for the the ZX
+- Assembler programming for the the ZX: http://chuntey.arjunnair.in/
-- https://www.chibiakumas.com/z80/ZXSpectrum.php - Good tutorial around Assembler programming for the the ZX and ZX Next
+- Assembler programming for the the ZX and ZX Next: https://www.chibiakumas.com/z80/ZXSpectrum.php
-- https://spectrumcomputing.co.uk/index.php?cat=96&id=2001501 - Game programming for the zx spectrum
+- Game programming for the ZX Spectrum: https://spectrumcomputing.co.uk/index.php?cat=96&id=2001501